sanderdebr/cs50/README.md

 <hr/>

 **Week 1**
-- Create a program in C to build pyramids made of hashes.
 - Create a program in C to determine if a creditcard number is valid by using Luhn's algortithm.

 **Week 2**